Most in US want more action on climate change: AP-NORC poll

 Americans want to own a car, "and they are not going to buy one that's expensive,'' Stavins said, so government needs to lower costs for electric vehicles and encourage automakers to produce more EVs, including widespread availability of charging stations.
 Biden has set a goal to install 500,000 charging stations across America as part of the 2021 infrastructure law.

 On renewable energy, nearly two-thirds of U.S. adults say offshore wind farms should be expanded, and about 6 in 10 say solar panel farms should be expanded.
-Biden has moved to expand both offshore wind and solar powe r as president.
+Biden has moved to expand offshore wind and solar power as president.

 Americans are divided on offshore drilling for oil and natural gas.
 Around a third say such drilling should be expanded, while about as many say it should be reduced; another third say neither.